marisapatel3/Spatial-360-Mapping/README.md

 ## Overview

 This project addresses the need for an accessible, low cost way to capture spatial distance data of an indoor environment and reconstruct it into a usable 3D digital representation, without relying on expensive lidar equipment.
 A VL53L1X Time of Flight sensor is rotated through a full 360 degree sweep by a MOT-28BYJ-48 stepper motor, taking a distance reading every 22.5 degrees (16 measurements per rotation).
-Each reading is relayed from a TI MSP432E401Y microcontroller to a PC over UART, converted into xyz coordinates in Python, and rendered as a 3D point cloud and connected mesh using the Open3D library.
+Each reading is sent from a TI MSP432E401Y microcontroller to a PC over UART, converted into xyz coordinates in Python, and rendered as a 3D point cloud and connected mesh using the Open3D library.
 The system was used to scan a hallway in McMaster's Engineering Technology Building.

 ---